gitmahin/react-mdxutils/README.md

 ## 📦 Installation

-You can install `react-mdxutils` using npm or yarn:
+You can install `react-mdxutils` using npm:

 ```bash
 npm install react-mdxutils